-- Published documents may not include a child's phone number, street address or box number, or names of other family members; - Publish student name, photo, and creative work only with parental permission (cf. Acceptable Use Policy for Students); - Documents may not include any information which indicates the physical location of a student at a precise time other than attendance at a particular school or participation in school activities: - Documents may not contain objectionable material or point to objectionable material as stated in the Santa Rosa County Acceptable Use Policies; - Students must not work directly on teacher, school, or district department websites without express, written permission from the district Web Administrator and Director for Instructional Technology. - Students must not create or work directly on "live" school club/organization websites (e.g., robotics team websites) or any website that represents the district.
+- Published documents may not include a child's phone number, street address or box number, or names of other family members; - Publish student name, photo, and creative work only with parental permission (cf. Acceptable Use Policy for Students); - Documents may not include any information which indicates the physical location of a student at a precise time other than attendance at a particular school or participation in school activities; - Documents may not contain objectionable material or point to objectionable material as stated in the Santa Rosa County Acceptable Use Policies; - Students must not work directly on teacher, school, or district department websites without express permission from the school principal. - Students must not create or work directly on "live" school club/organization websites (e.g., robotics team websites) or any website that represents the district.
 Students should work on local copies of these websites, which can then be published on a district-approved Web server by an appropriate staff member. - Students must not construct websites using content or links that violate state or federal laws.